 With his colleagues at the Centre for Business Research Professor Hughes has pioneered the development of a long-term interdisciplinary research programme into business structure organisation and performance.
-This programme which has attracted over £8 million worth of peer reviewed research funding has linked scholars from economics, law, engineering, geography, social and political sciences, social psychology and management studies into a long-run programme of business research.
-With his colleague Andy Cosh he has developed a unique longitudinal research programme covering several thousand small and medium-sized enterprises in the UK which take part in the CBR biennial SME surveys.
-This work has resulted in a series of panel datasets which has been made available to the UK Research Community through the ESRC data archive and has led to many research monographs and articles on the performance of the small and medium-sized enterprise sector in the UK.
+This programme, which has attracted over £8 million worth of peer-reviewed research funding, has linked scholars from economics, law, engineering, geography, social and political sciences, social psychology and management studies into a long-run programme of business research.
+With his colleague Andy Cosh, he has developed a unique longitudinal research programme covering several thousand small and medium-sized enterprises in the UK which take part in the CBR SME surveys.
+This work has resulted in a series of panel datasets which has been made available to the UK research community through the ESRC data archive, and has led to many research monographs and articles on the performance of the small and medium-sized enterprise sector in the UK.

-His longstanding interest in mergers, acquisitions and corporate governance has produced a series of journal articles and other publications spanning two decades and has most recently included work with colleagues Andy Cosh and Paul Guest on the impact of shareownership characteristics on acquisition performance and the impact on shareholder wealth and profitability of public and private acquisitions in an international and domestic context.
-His most recent research in this area is concerned with the impact of serial acquisitions on business performance.
+His longstanding interest in mergers, acquisitions and corporate governance has produced a series of journal articles and other publications spanning two decades and has most recently included work with colleagues Andy Cosh, Panos Desyllas and Paul Guest on the impact of shareownership characteristics on acquisition performance; innovation, shareholder wealth and profitability in an international and domestic context.
 With his colleague Simon Deakin he provided the first economic analysis to be included in the work of the Law Commissions in their report on the law relating to Directors' Duties.

 Professor Hughes introduced the econometric modelling of selection effects into UK public policy evaluation.
 This is reflected in work on the impact of programmes to fund high-technology small businesses as well as the impact of training on the performance of smaller firms.
 These reports have been published and the methods used have been widely adopted in subsequent evaluations.

 Professor Hughes has published several books and over 200 journal articles and other publications in the areas outlined in his research interests.
-This work has led to requests for policy advice and consultancy roles with amongst others HM Treasury, HM Inland Revenue, the Department of Trade & Industry, the Department for Education and Skills, the Bank of England, Eurostat, the International Labour Organisation, the National Consumer Council, the World Bank and the UN World Institute for Development Economic Research.
+This work has led to requests for policy advice and consultancy roles with, amongst others, HM Treasury, HM Inland Revenue, BIS, the EU, and German and Australian governments.

-Alan Hughes has held visiting appointments at Doshisha Kyoto and Queensland.
+Professor Hughes has held visiting chairs at Doshisha Kyoto and Queensland.

-Growth innovation and financial characteristics of small and medium-sized enterprises; analysis of the relationship between corporate takeover, corporate governance, executive pay and business performance; training and business performance; measurement and evaluation of science, industrial and business support policy; the relationship between law and economics in the analysis of corporate organisation and performance.
+Science and innovation policy; measurement and evaluation of science, industrial and business support policy; growth innovation and financial characteristics of small and medium-sized enterprises; analysis of the relationship between corporate takeover, corporate governance, executive pay and business performance; training and business performance; the relationship between law and economics in the analysis of corporate organisation and performance.